Business Rates Exemptions and Reliefs

 An empty property owned by a deceased person’s estate is exempt.

 - Listed buildings and ancient monuments

-All unoccupied listed buildings are exempt from business rates.
-Ancient and historical monuments are also exempt
+Any unoccupied listed building does not have to pay business rates.
+Ancient and historical monuments are also exempt.

 - Occupation prohibited by law